STRUCTURAL DESIGN 1 - 2023/4

 - Structural Design Coursework 2

-The Stress Analysis online tests and the Structural Design courseworks are designed so that students apply the knowledge acquired in this module in an incremental fashion through the semester.
+The Stress Analysis online test and the Structural Design courseworks are designed so that students apply the knowledge acquired in this module in an incremental fashion through the semester.
 This allows them to hone their skills and develop confidence in tackling design problems before they tackle the end-of-semester Examination.
 The preparation of Laboratory Reports provides an additional opportunity to present data/calculations in an organised, professional manner.

 Formative assessment and feedback is provided via the weekly supported tutorial work and through self-assessment exercises provided via SurreyLearn.
 The students complete a set of worked solutions to a range of questions in the tutorial classes and are provided with tutor support in comment and feedback in the sessions.
 Further individualised feedback is provided via coursework submissions.